BforBen/bforben.github.io/_posts/2016-11-10-a-new-phase-for-localgov-digital.md

 I'd also like to explore what [Code for America](https://www.codeforamerica.org/about-us) have done (who have similarities to LocalGov Digital in terms of their aims and values) with initiatives like [fellowships](https://www.codeforamerica.org/do-something/work-with-us).
 Their model is based around being a charity, accepting donations and charging an entrance fee for their annual summit.

+## What do you think?

-For me all formalising LocalGov Digital has been a long time coming and I think it's a really exciting prospect.
-It is just an idea at this stage, so please share your thoughts by blogging yourself, tweeting [@LocalGovDigital](https://twitter.com/LocalGovDigital) or emailing <feedback@localgovdigital.info>.
+For me, formalising LocalGov Digital has been a long time coming and I think it's a really exciting prospect.
+It is however just an idea at this stage, so please share your thoughts by blogging yourself, tweeting [@LocalGovDigital](https://twitter.com/LocalGovDigital) or emailing <feedback@localgovdigital.info>.